codinglead/codinglead.github.io/_posts/2018-11-05-intro-to-node-and-express.md

 ## express

 It is a minimalist web application framework.
-Similar to flask to python.
+Similar to flask in python.
 It has a very powerful routing system.

 ### express routing